open-contracting/standard/docs/guidance/map/milestones.md

 The example below includes three OCDS releases:

-* An award release which includes the scheduled start and end dates for the project.
+* An implementation release which includes the scheduled start and end dates for the project.
 * An implementation update release with the actual start date of the project
 * An implementation update release with the actual end date of the project

 In the award release:

-* The scheduled start and end dates for the project are represented using milestones in `contracts/implementation/milestones` with `.type` set to 'delivery' because they related to the delivery of the contract.
+* The scheduled start and end dates for the project are represented using milestones in `contracts/implementation/milestones` with `.type` set to 'delivery' because they relate to the delivery of the contract.
 The dates are provided in `.dueDate` and `.status` is set to 'scheduled'.
 * The publisher has defined their own values for the `.code` field so they can filter and compare start and end date milestones across different contracts.

-In the first implementation update release:

-* It is published after the project starts but before it completes.
+In the first implementation update release, which is published after the project starts but before it completes:
 * In the project commencement milestone, `.dateMet` is set to the actual start date and `.status` is set to 'met'. `.dateModified` is set to the date the milestone was updated.
 * In the project completion milestone, `.status` is set to 'notMet' since the project is not yet complete and `.dateModified` is set to the date the milestone was updated.

 Users can compare the project commencement milestone's `.dueDate` and `.dateMet` fields to determine if the project started on time.
 Users can also compare the project completion milestone's `.dueDate` and `.dateModified` fields to determine whether the `.status` has been updated since the scheduled completion date.

-In the second implementation update release:

-* It is published after the project completes
+In the second implementation update release, which is published after the project completes:
 * In the project completion milestone, `.dateMet` is set to the actual completion date for the project and `.status` is set to 'met'.

 ```eval_rst